 However, this selection in itself is not enough to earn a player a cap.

-Each player who takes part in the game at some point throughout the regulation 90 minute period will receive a cap to mark their appearance.
+Each player who participates in the game at some point throughout the regulation 90-minute period will receive a cap to mark their appearance.

 Not only the 11 players who start the game but every player who comes on as a substitute at some point throughout the game as well.

 Regardless of whether a player plays every minute of a game from start to finish or comes on as a substitute in the last 30 seconds, that player will be awarded a cap for their appearance. [source]

 Why Is It Called a Cap?
 History of Term in Soccer